-Overall, the <NAME> County met expectations in this area. <NAME> County, Florida uses its primary website to disseminate important financial and non-financial information.
-Examples of information located on the website include the Comprehensive Annual Financial Report which highlights information such the organizational chart, general fund statement of revenues and expenditures. as well as information regarding the County's facilities leasing and debt service arrangements.
-The County also created its website to keep the community apprised of issues related to the proposed Long-Range Facilities Plan and the infrastructure sales tax referendum.
-In addition to the websites, news and social media releases. electronic media (television), and mass notification, calls and emails are used to inform community members of events that require immediate attention.
-The County effectively executed an online survey to evaluate the accuracy and adequacy of public data.
+Overall, the <NAME> County School District met expectations in this area. <NAME> school district, Florida uses its primary website to disseminate important financial and nonfinancial information.
+Examples of information located the website include on the Comprehensive Annual Financial Report which highlights information such the organizational chart, general fund statement of revenues and expenditures, as well as information regarding the school district's facilities leasing and debt service arrangements.
+The school district also created its website to keep the community apprised of issues related to the proposed Long-Range Facilities Plan and the infrastructure sales tax referendum.
+In addition to the websites, news and social media releases, electronic media (television), and mass notification, calls and emails are used to inform community members of events that require immediate attention.
+The school district effectively executed an online survey to evaluate the accuracy and adequacy of public data.
 Multiple examples of program and cost information that is available and accessible to the public were provided to the review team as well as examples of documented processes that ensure the program maintains accurate and complete performance and cost information.
-Lastly, while the County provided examples of taking timely actions to correct erroneous and/or incomplete information that has been provided to the public, no formal procedures are in place to ensure erroneous and/or incomplete information is corrected promptly. <VENDOR> recommends that a procedure be developed and implemented to address this issue.
+Lastly, while the school district provided examples of taking timely actions to correct erroneous and/or incomplete information that has been provided to the public, no formal procedures are in place to ensure erroneous and/or incomplete information is corrected promptly. <VENDOR> recommends that a procedure be developed and implemented to address this issue.